Cummings presses White House on Kushner's use of WhatsApp for official business

 The Presidential Records Act prohibits senior White House officials from creating or sending a record “using a non-official electronic message account.”
 The Washington Post has also reported that Ivanka Trump communicated with administration officials using her personal email account and occasionally did so even after joining the administration, sending “hundreds” of emails from her personal account.

-According to Cumming’s letter, in October of 2017 White House lawyers briefed committee staff and said several employees had acknowledged failing to forward official records from their personal email accounts within 20 days, but refused to identify who they were.
+Cummings' letter said that in October 2017, White House lawyers briefed committee staff and said several employees had acknowledged failing to forward official records from their personal email accounts within 20 days, but refused to identify who they were.